We stand with Ukraine to help keep people safe. Join us

 But even when the circumstances aren’t as dangerous, the risks created by having your personal information all over the internet are high.
 In 2020, the Federal Trade Commission (FTC) received 1.4 million identity theft complaints, 113% more than in 2019.

-Don’t fret though — there are steps you can take to keep your data secure.
+Don’t fret, though, there are steps you can take to keep your data secure.
 In this post, we’ll explore the kind of personal information that typically ends up on the web, what the risks of this are, how you can protect yourself, and finally, how you can remove your personal information from the online world.
+Learning how to get your information off the internet is becoming a critical step in protecting your identity.

-What kinds of personal information might end up on the web?
+How does personal information end up on the dark web?

 We’re so used to living our lives online that it can be easy to forget the sheer volume of information we upload there.
 For most people, it can include: